Roy Jones Jr.: Personal life

 Jones was born in Pensacola, Florida.
 His mother, Carol, was warm and easy-going, whereas his father, Roy Sr., was much like a Marine Drill Instructor with respect to his son.
 A decorated Vietnam veteran, ex-club fighter and retired aircraft engineer who had taken up hog farming, Roy Sr. was harsh on his son from early on, taunting the child, "sparring" with him, enraging him, yelling at him and abusing him, often for 20 minutes at a time.
 Roy Jr. lived in constant fear of his father's verbal and physical violence against him.

 Jones described his childhood in Sports Illustrated: "After a while I didn't care about gettin' hurt or dyin' anymore.
 I was in pain all day, every day, I was so scared of my father.
 He'd pull up in his truck and start lookin' for something I'd done wrong.
 There was no escape, no excuse, no way out of nothin'. ...
 Getting' hurt or dyin' might've been better than the life I was livin'. ...
 Used to think about killin' myself anyway."

 Roy Sr. ran his own boxing gym, to which he devoted all his available time and financial resources.
 He offered direction to numerous youths and steered many of them away from trouble.
 Roy Sr. did everything possible to expand the program and help more kids.
 But toward his own son he was merciless, driving Roy Jr. to the brink of exhaustion, screaming at him in front of all the other fighters and assaulting him."

 Using his birds as an image for his own predicament, Jones said in the same Sports Illustrated piece: "I spent all my life in my dad's cage.
 I could never be 100 percent of who I am until I left it.
 But because of him, nothing bothers me.
 I'll never face anything stronger and harder than what I already have."

 On August 19, 2015, Roy Jones Jr. met with Vladimir Putin in Sevastopol, Crimea, to ask for Russian citizenship.
 Jones stated that he often visited Russia for business activity, and a passport would avoid inconvenient rides.
 Jones was granted Russian citizenship on September 12.
 He was banned from entering Ukraine after arriving to Russian-occupied Crimea from Russia.

 Jones and his wife have three children.
-Their eldest son, Roy III, played basketball at Findlay Prep in Henderson, Nev.
+Their eldest son, Roy III, played basketball at Findlay Prep in Henderson, Nevada.
+On June 24, 2024, Jones announced his son Deandre had committed suicide at age 32 two nights prior.
+His cousin, RJ Harvey, is a professional football running back who plays for the Denver Broncos.